-(iii) Interest rate risk
+(ii) Interest rate risk

-The Funds are exposed to cash flow interest rate risk on financial instruments with variable interest rates.
-Financial instruments with fixed rates expose the Funds to fair value interest rate risk.
+The Fund is exposed to cash flow interest rate risk on financial instruments with variable interest rates.
+Financial instruments with fixed rates expose the Fund to fair value interest rate risk.

-The Fund's interest bearing financial instruments expose them to risks associated with the effects of fluctuations in the prevailing market interest rates on its financial position and cash flows.
-The impact of interest rate risk on profit and net assets attributable to unit holders is considered immaterial to the Fund.
+The Fund's interest bearing financial instruments expose it to risks associated with the effects of fluctuation in the prevailing market interest rate on its financial positions and cash flows.
+The impact of interest rate risk on the profit and net assets attributable to unit holders is considered immaterial to the Fund and thus is not included in the sensitivity analysis below.